How To Prepare For Summer As A Work At Home Mom

-Summer break is really getting close for schoolchildren.
-It starts June 2 for my son, June 14 for my daughter.
+Summer break is getting close for schoolchildren.
 That means all too soon the kids will have many extra hours in which to express their boredom.
-As all work at home moms know, it pays to be prepared for summertime so you can still get some decent work hours in.
+It pays to prepare for summer as a work at home mom if you want to get some decent work hours in.

 Not all of my ideas are about making things fun for the kids.
 Fun is good, and children need plenty of it, but you have to expect them to help around the house too.
 They don’t have school over the summer, and that means they have more time to help you, like it or not.
 And so…

 The very first thing you need to do to prepare for summer as a work at home mom is plan ahead.
 There are several things you need to consider:

 - Will you make any changes to your regular schedule?

 - What do you need from your spouse?

 - What do you need from your kids?

 - How are you going to keep the kids out of your hair when you need to work?

 - What will you do when the kids say they’re bored?

 - Do you need to put the kids in daycare?